Go to the Students section

 be in the UK on your Student or Tier 4 visa

-have completed the Bachelor or Masters degree, or PhD your visa was issued for
+have completed the Bachelor or Masters degree, or PhD your visa was issued for (your results must have been officially released and the qualification approved through an examination board)

-Normally you would need to have studied in the UK for at least 12 months or the full duration of your course but at the moment the following COVID-19 concessions are in place.
+Normally you would need to have studied in the UK for at least 12 months or the full duration of your course but at the moment the following COVID-19 concessions are in place:

 If you have already entered the UK on your current Student/Tier 4 visa and returned to your home country for distance learning, you need to be in the UK to apply for the Graduate route before your Student visa expires.